Food

 Human Foods That Are Safe to Feed Cats

 1. Bacon Bacon puts a smile on many human faces at breakfast time.
-You may want to know whether it’s safe to feed your cat some… Trista - December 16, 2018
+You may want to know whether it’s safe to feed your cat some… Trista Smith - December 16, 2018

 Humans often like to share treats with their kitties, including some of their food.
 The problem is that some food that’s safe for humans is not safe for cats.
 Cats have different nutritional needs than humans, and even some foods your cat loves might wreak havoc on their digestive system.
 This awareness has discouraged many cat lovers from giving their kitties any “people” food.
 Humans are omnivores, and cats are classified as obligate carnivores.
 That is a special class of meat-eater that has come to rely on a diet of meat only.
 Some human foods are safe for cats to eat.